oddkiva/sara/doc/sphinx/source/geometry/ellipse_intersection.rst

 Ellipse Area
 ~~~~~~~~~~~~

-In case our maths is rusty, it is useful to remind ourselves how we calculate
+In case our math feels rusty, it is useful to remind ourselves how we calculate
 the ellipse area as a warm-up.

 Observe the ellipse below: